babel/website/website/versioned_docs/version-7.0.0/plugin-transform-modules-commonjs.md

 original_id: babel-plugin-transform-modules-commonjs
 ---

 This plugin transforms ECMAScript modules to [CommonJS](http://wiki.commonjs.org/wiki/Modules/1.1).
-The _syntax_ of Import/Export Statement (`import "./mod.js"`) and Import Expression (`import('./mod.js')`) are transformed to their CommonJS representation.
-Note that Babel is unaware of different resolution algorithms between implementations of ECMAScript modules and CommonJS.
+Note that only the _syntax_ of import/export statements (`import "./mod.js"`) and import expressions (`import('./mod.js')`) is transformed, as Babel is unaware of different resolution algorithms between implementations of ECMAScript modules and CommonJS.

 ## Example